21jake/crypto-csv-cli/README.md

 ## Considerations

-I built this CLI with the intention of keeping it simple, lightweight, open to upgrade and maintain, while providing an continous/non-disruptive experience for the users.
+I built this CLI with the intention of keeping it simple, lightweight, open to upgrade and maintain, while providing a continous/non-disruptive experience for the users.

 Below are some noteworthy points from my POV: